 These negative effects are often interrelated and can have a crippling impact on people socially, on the job, or at school.
 Acne medications and treatment regimens have been widely prescribed to teenagers and adults.
 Accutane is a medication generally used only after other treatments have not worked.
 It has medical risks and is particularly dangerous to a fetus if a woman taking this drug becomes pregnant.
-Doctors typically present these risks to patients who are considering taking Accutane as part of the process of informed consent.
+Doctors typically present these risks to those who are considering taking Accutane as part of the process of informed consent.

 Many teenagers experience depression each year, with some meeting psychiatric criteria for major depressive disorder.
 Depression is a complex disease associated with multiple risk factors and is a problem in adolescents whether or not they also have acne.